What cars can you get on mobility?

 In summary

-• Hundreds of cars are available on Mobility, ranging from small hatchbacks to estates, SUVs and people carriers.
+- Hundreds of cars are available on Motability, ranging from small hatchbacks to estates, SUVs and people carriers.

-• Insurance is required on mobility cars just as with any other vehicle, and only authorised drivers should get behind the wheel.
+- Insurance is required on mobility cars just as with any other vehicle, and is included as part of the Motability scheme.